Roo-Amadou-CS-Comps/Main/devPlan2Maybe.md

 - **Time Constraints:**
   - **Risk:** Falling behind schedule due to unforeseen obstacles.
     - **Mitigation:** Regularly review progress and adjust the plan as needed.

-- **Ethical and Legal Compliance:**
-  - **Risk:** Unintended violation of policies or laws.
-    - **Mitigation:** Ensure all testing is done in a controlled environment and obtain necessary permissions.

----

-## **Conclusion**

-By following this detailed plan, we aim to successfully implement a password spraying tool and thoroughly analyze its effectiveness against SSH and HTTP authentication systems.
-We will also explore detection and mitigation strategies, contributing valuable insights into cybersecurity practices.

----

-**Note:** This plan is flexible and may be adjusted as the project progresses.
-Regular communication and collaboration will be key to our success.

----
+Also, we don't necessarily want to cover everything in this document.
+Most are longshot goals.